HealthSage-AI/healthsage-ai-llm/README.md

 - inference-note-to-fhir-colab-notebook.ipynb

-A second step could be to deploy the starter kit for an end to end demo of the system: `docker compose -p starter-kit up`.
+A second step could be to deploy the starter kit for an end to end demo of the system: `docker compose -p demo up`.
 A decent GPU is required for this step.

 Lastly, you could fine-tune the model on your own data by modifying the training scripts and running them on a GPU.